 • Shape the dough into a round that is 1-inch (2 ½ cm) thick.

-Tips to making the best scones
+Tips for making the best scones

 • Don’t overwork the scone dough.
 You have to work it just enough to incorporate the wet and dry ingredients, then shape it before cutting.